vdaas/vald/docs/user-guides/client-api-config.md

 The default value is 0.1, and it may work in most cases.
 However, the appropriate value may vary depending on the dataset.
-While it is desirable to adjust this value within 0 - 0.3, it can also set a negative value (over than -1).
+While it is desirable to adjust this value within 0 - 0.3, it can also set a negative value (over -1).

 #### ingress_filters